How to Get to the Falkland Islands

 During the ‘82 war two planes crashed over Pebble Island and the remains are still scattered over a huge area.
 It’s interesting and at the same time very scary to see the pieces and the impact crater and to imagine the force of such an impact.

-On the day of our flight to Stanley, the island’s capital city, we had near gale winds which, however, didn’t bother the pilot at all.
+On the day of our flight to Stanley, the island’s capital city, we had near gale winds but that didn’t bother the pilot at all.
 And the flight was actually very pleasant, we didn’t feel the wind in the small 8-seater Islander plane.
 I’ve become a huge fan of those planes; they fly at a very low height so you have the most amazing sight from the air.

 From the plane, Stanley, with its small and colorful houses, looks like a toy town.
 The majority of the islands’ population (about 3000 people) live here and everybody seems to know everybody.
 Even after spending just one week on the islands, we met people we knew at the supermarket, the museum, or the hotel.